• Skip to main content

 Best to marinate overnight.
 Minimum 4 hours.

-The beauty of this type of turkey is that the hard work was done the night before.
+The beauty of this Mexican turkey recipe is that the hard work was done the night before.

 What Size Turkey to Buy?